retu2libc/arm-linux-3.10/README.md

 # arm-linux-3.10 Dockerfile
 I find myself writing this Dockerfile over and over again so I decided to throw it up here.
-It builds linux 3.10 for 32 bit arm with software float support.
+It builds linux 3.10 for 32 bit arm with hardware float support.
 ## Steps To Compile
 I'm going to assume you have `git`, `pip` and `docker` here.
 ### Setup